 Years of Experience

-Those with one to four years of experience at the company can expect to make around $50K.
-The greater proportion of employees (47 percent) report five to nine years of experience and bring home $77K per year.
+Those with one to four years of experience at the company can expect to make $69K annually on average.
+Overall, the greater share of Blizzard Entertainment folks have five to nine years of experience and earn an average $87K per year.

-Residents of Los Angeles pick up paychecks that are higher than any other city — the median salary is $90K annually; other top-paying cities include the company's headquarter city of Irvine (approximately $81K) and Austin ($64K).
-Across Blizzard Entertainment's U.S. offices, employees in the state of California earn the most, taking home around $81K per year.
+Residents of the company's headquarter city of Irvine, Calif. pick up paychecks that are higher than any other city — the median salary is approximately $89K annually; other top-paying cities include Los Angeles, Calif. ($88K) and Austin, Texas ($82K).
+Across Blizzard Entertainment's U.S. offices, employees in the state of California earn the most, taking home about $86K per year.

 Certifications and Degrees